Bread Dough Numbers

 - Cover with a towel and let them rise in a warm place until double in size.

-- OPTIONAL: brush with beaten egg and sprinkle with salt (makes sort
+- OPTIONAL: brush with beaten egg and sprinkle with salt (makes sort of a pretzel)

 - Bake for 10 to 15 minutes at 350F until they are firm and golden brown.